ahmadmustafa02/ProxyAI/README.md

 - If needed: **Settings → Apps → Special app access → Install unknown apps** and allow your browser or file manager.
 - Open the APK and install.

-*If Play Protect blocks it:* Play Store → Profile → Play Protect → Settings → turn off "Scan apps with Play Protect" for installation, then re-enable if you like afterward.
+*If Play Protect blocks it:* Play Store → Profile → Play Protect → Settings → turn off "Scan apps with Play Protect" and Improve Harmful App Detection for installation, then re-enable if you like afterward.

 ### 2. Allow restricted settings (Android 13+)